Cimbali/CleanLinks/README.md

 Be part of the open-source community that helps each other browse safer and more privately !

-Bing part of a community means being respectful of everyone and keeping this environment friendly, welcoming, and harrasment-free.
+Being part of a community means being respectful of everyone and keeping this environment friendly, welcoming, and harrasment-free.
 Abusive behaviour will not be tolerated, and can be reported by email at me@cimba.li − wrongdoers may be permanently banned from interacting with CleanLinks.

 ### You can help by reporting issues!